-A standard for radar video distribution has emerged in recent years and is becoming increasingly adopted by forward-looking radar companies offering openstandards solutions.
+A standard for radar video distribution has emerged in recent years and is becoming increasingly adopted by forward-looking radar companies offering open-standards solutions.
 The solution is based on ASTERIX, which is a set of standards originally developed for message and data exchange in European air traffic control applications.
-The ASTERIX standards identify a collection of message types, called categories or CAT.
-For example, CAT-48 messages define the format for the exchange of track reports that define target positions.
-The standard that covers radar video distribution is CAT-240.